-In the district-wide Statement of Activities, revenues are segregated by activity (governmental or business-type) and are classified as either a program revenue or a general revenue.
+In the district-wide Statement of Activities, revenues are segregated by activity, and are classified as either program revenue or general revenue.
 Program revenues include charges to customers or applicants for goods or services, operating grants and contributions and capital grants and contributions.
 General revenues include all revenues, which do not meet the criteria of program revenues and include revenues such as State funding and interest earnings.